 A: The revenue to fund BabyGearLab comes from the support of readers like you.
 When you decide to buy a product that we've reviewed, click on the links which will take you directly to the retailer, such as Amazon.
 If our readers choose to make a purchase, the retailer will contribute a small portion of the sale to help support this site.
 If readers return their purchases because they are unhappy or feel the recommendation is bad, we make nothing.
 There is no incentive for us to pick inferior products; our focus is on helping you choose wisely, and purchase products which result in long-lasting satisfaction.
 Your support provides BabyGearLab with crucial funding to continue in our mission to make the lives of parents and their babies easier in their first year of life.Q: How do you get the gear you review?

 A: We buy gear for our testing ourselves, directly from retailers, just as you do.
-We are often approached by companies who want us to review their products, but as a general policy we refuse.
+We won't accept any free evaluation units from manufacturers.
 We prefer to make our own careful selection of which products qualify as finalists for our hands-on reviews, and then go through the same shopping process you do to buy them.Q: How do you choose what to review?

 A: We do extensive research in each category as well as speak directly with parents.Q: How many products do you compare in a side-by-side review?

 A: We typically test 10-20 products side-by-side in each review category.Q: What is your review process?